jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

   .. code-block:: python

-    >    module.variable_2
-    E    AttributeError: module 'module' has no attribute 'variable_2'
+    AttributeError: module 'module' has no attribute 'variable_2'

 GREEN: make it pass
 ~~~~~~~~~~~~~~~~~~~

 * RED: make it fail